dmoverton/autodocodec-mhug-talk/talk.md

 NumberCodec :: {- Name of number -} Maybe Text -> Maybe NumberBounds -> ValueCodec Scientific Scientific
 ```

-The matching basic data types have `HasClass` instances already.
+The basic data types have matching `HasClass` instances already.
 For example:

 ```haskell
 instance HasCodec Text where
   codec = StringCodec Nothing
 ```

-Autodocodec knows how to encode/decode these basic types, so these codecs effectively act as placeholders.
+Autodocodec knows how to encode/decode these basic types, so these codecs effectively act as placeholders and contain no encoding/decoding logic.

 ---